u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 focus on :guilabel:`Mail Body` tab first.

 In the :guilabel:`Mail Body` tab, there are a number of pre-configured message templates to choose from.
-Select the desired template, and modify every element of its design details with Odoo's drag-and-drop building blocks, located on the right sidebar.
+Select the desired template, and modify every element of its design details with Thrive Bureau ERP's drag-and-drop building blocks, located on the right sidebar.
 Each building block provides unique features and professional design elements.

 .. image:: email_marketing/mail-blocks.png
    :align: center
-   :alt: View of the building blocks used to create mailings in Odoo Email Marketing application.
+   :alt: View of the building blocks used to create mailings in Thrive Bureau ERP Email Marketing application.

 .. tip::
-   To build an email from scratch, select the :guilabel:`Plain Text` template, and Odoo provides a blank email canvas, which can be customized in a number of ways - either by using the front-end rich text editor that accepts slash (:guilabel:`/`) commands, or with the XML code editor when :ref:`Developer Mode (debug mode) <developer-mode>` is engaged, and the :guilabel:`</>` icon is
+   To build an email from scratch, select the :guilabel:`Plain Text` template, and Thrive Bureau ERP provides a blank email canvas, which can be customized in a number of ways - either by using the front-end rich text editor that accepts slash (:guilabel:`/`) commands, or with the XML code editor when :ref:`Developer Mode (debug mode) <developer-mode>` is engaged, and the :guilabel:`</>` icon is